Decomposition Theory Meets Reliability Analysis: Processing of Computation-Intensive Dependent Tasks over Vehicular Clouds with Dynamic Resources: Conclusion and Future Work

 \pgfplotscreateplotcyclelist{customlist3}{ {red!80!yellow,mark=*,dashed}, {blue!80!yellow,mark=square}, {red!50!yellow,mark=star}, {red!50!blue,mark=diamond}, }

 \begin{IEEEbiography} [{ }]{Payam Abdisarabshali} received the M.Sc. degree in Computer Engineering from Razi University, Iran, with top-rank recognition in 2018.
 He was a teaching assistant professor (lecturer) with Razi University from 2018 to 2022.
 He is currently a Ph.D. student at University at Buffalo (SUNY), NY, USA.
-His research interests include mathematical modeling, mobile computing, distributed machine learning, optimization of next-generation intelligent networks, reliability analysis of computing systems. \end{IEEEbiography} \begin{IEEEbiography} [{ }]{Seyyedali Hosseinalipour} [M'20] received the Ph.D. degree in Electrical Engineering from North Carolina State University, NC, USA, in 2020.
-He was a postdoctoral researcher at Purdue University, IN, USA, from 2020 to 2022.
-He is currently an assistant professor in the department of Electrical Engineering at University at Buffalo (SUNY), NY, USA.
-His research interests include analysis of modern wireless networks, machine learning, and fog/edge computing. \end{IEEEbiography} \begin{IEEEbiography} [{ }]{Minghui LiWang} [M'19] received the Ph.D. degree from the School of Informatics, Xiamen University, China.
+His research interests include mathematical modeling, mobile computing, distributed machine learning, optimization of next-generation intelligent networks, reliability analysis of computing systems. \end{IEEEbiography} \begin{IEEEbiography} [{ }]{Minghui LiWang} [M'19] received the Ph.D. degree from the School of Informatics, Xiamen University, China.
 She was a Visiting Scholar at North Carolina State University, USA; and a Post Doctoral Fellow with the ECE Department, Western University, Canada, She is currently an assistant professor with the School of Informatics, Xiamen University.
 Her research interests are wireless communication systems, mobile edge computing, resource optimization management and Internet of Vehicles. \end{IEEEbiography} \begin{IEEEbiography} [{ }]{Amir Rajabzadeh} received the M.S. and Ph.D. degrees in Computer Engineering from Sharif University of Technology, Iran.
 He is working as an associate professor of Computer Engineering at Razi University, Iran.
 His main areas of interests are computer architecture, High performance Computing and fault-tolerant systems design.
 Dr. Rajabzadeh has earned one world, six international, and five national awards in robotic competition, and one national award in mobile computing. \end{IEEEbiography} \begin{IEEEbiography} [{ }]{Mahmood Ahmadi} received the M.S. degree in Computer Architecture from Tehran Polytechnique University, Iran.
 He received Ph.D. degree from faculty of Electrical Engineering, Mathematics, and Computer Science at Delft University of Technology, Netherlands.
 He is working as an associate professor of Computer Engineering at Razi University, Iran.
-His research interests include Computer architecture, network processing, Bloom filters, software-defined networking, and high-performance computing. \end{IEEEbiography}
+His research interests include Computer architecture, network processing, Bloom filters, software-defined networking, and high-performance computing. \end{IEEEbiography} \begin{IEEEbiography} [{ }]{Seyyedali Hosseinalipour} [M'20] received the Ph.D. degree in Electrical Engineering from North Carolina State University, NC, USA, in 2020.
+He was a postdoctoral researcher at Purdue University, IN, USA, from 2020 to 2022.
+He is currently an assistant professor in the department of Electrical Engineering at University at Buffalo (SUNY), NY, USA.
+His research interests include analysis of modern wireless networks, machine learning, and fog/edge computing. \end{IEEEbiography}

 \definecolor{Gray}{gray}{0.9} \appendices